zachmilan/zachmilan/README.md

 # Hi, my name is Zach Milan

 ## 💻 About Me
-I’m a recent **Computer Engineering graduate from the University of Michigan (May 2025)**
-with experience in embedded systems, PCB design, and hardware/software integration, applied across projects spanning ideation to completion.
+I’m a recent **Computer Engineering graduate from the University of Michigan (May 2025)** with experience in embedded systems, PCB design, and hardware/software integration, with a strong interest in developing consumer-focused embedded devices.

 ---